ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## position(haystack, needle), locate(haystack, needle) {#position}

 Returns the position (in bytes) of the found substring in the string, starting from 1.

+Function position now supports position(needle in haystack) synax for SQL compatibility.
+Enhanced function position to support SQL compatibility syntax: position(needle in haystack), which is same as position(haystack, needle).

 For a case-insensitive search, use the function [positionCaseInsensitive](#positioncaseinsensitive).